tobega/tailspin-v0/TailspinReference.md

 ### Mocking, stubbing, faking
-Tests normally run with all the same modules as the main program of the file it is in, but they can also have their own `use` statements at the beginning of the test which get preferred, e.g.
+Tests normally run with all the same modules as the main program of the file it is in, but they can also have their own `use` statements at the beginning of the test which get used instead of the same ones in the program, e.g.
 ```
 sink hello
   'Hello $;' -> !OUT::write
 end hello

 test 'hello'
-  use modified core-system/
+  use shadowed core-system/
     processor FakeOut
       @: [];
       sink write